mudiagaobriki/igrf-fast-api/README.md

    - Verify that the Procfile contains the correct command to start the application
    - Check that the application is listening on the port specified by the PORT environment variable
    - If you encounter CORS issues, verify that the CORS middleware is correctly configured
+   - If you're using custom files for pyIGRF:
+     - Check that the custom files are correctly named (`custom_loadCoeffs.py` and/or `custom_igrf14coeffs.txt`)
+     - Verify that the predeploy script has execute permissions (`chmod +x predeploy.sh`)
+     - Check the build logs for any errors related to the predeploy script
+     - If the predeploy script fails, you can manually copy the custom files to the pyIGRF site-packages folder after deployment

 ### Testing the Deployed API